 This is our third installment of a day in our homeschool.
-Why is that? because we are always evaluating how things are going and entirely open to making changes.
+Why is that? because we are always evaluating how things are going and entirely open to making changes, even mid year, quarter year, one month in.
 Don't keep yourself in a rut.
 If something is not working for you, make a change for the better.

 We are pretty relaxed these days with our routine.
 We spent a couple of weeks doing nothing but observing the natural flow of our family.
 That helped us put together a routine that is working well, is still loose, and totally ignored at times.
 It is easy to fall back into though and that is how I know it is working for us to some extent.
 I am coming to terms with the fact that a strict schedule is just not going to work for us, and even a loose routine is more than we want to handle at times.
 That is okay!
 So here is what our daily flow looks like right now.

 Before 10 am: Basically nothing.
 We eat breakfast, get groceries, do the laundry, read stories, sleep as late as the tot will let us.
 There are pretty much no expectations before 10 am.
 It is especially good for the kiddo because he can sleep late since he stays up late.

 10-11 am: This is my hands on school time with the kiddo (12).
 We read history together, do math, or work on chemistry.
 Usually we do one of these for the hour.
 Sometimes we do two for half an hour each.
 If he needs help with a specific project he is working on, this is the main time I help him with that.
 We do not study every subject every day or even every week.
 The tot (3) is left to his own devices.